0marAnsari/GeoGraffi/README.md

 The application serves as a tool to catalog graffiti flicks in an ordered format, where you can list the writer's name, crew, a description of the piece, and the address it was taken it.
 The address works as a geocoding tool for a map that shows you where you've taken graffiti flicks, and who was up when you took it.
 Like a Strava for graff, showing you where you've been and where you could go to find more graff.
 Enjoy, it's pretty easy to use.

-This app is **NOT FOR ACTIVE WRITERS**, it's for nerds like me who want to catalog the pieces we see in the street.
+This app is **NOT FOR ACTIVE WRITERS**, it's for half-stepping nerds like me who want to catalog the pieces we see in the street.
 You should know better than to post your own work to a geolocating app that could be used to trace your movements.
 For now, this app will **ONLY SHOW YOU YOUR OWN PICTURES** because that way I won't be providing an information platform for vandal squads or rival writers with vendettas looking to get other writers locked up.

 If you ever knew a chubby brown guy whose friends called him NEMO, peace.